 But enough about me.
 Let’s talk about you.

-What can a quiz do for your business?
+What can an online quiz do for your business?

 …and how to create one that does the magic

 You must have heard that quizzes are the best when it comes to growing your email list.